mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2017

 1. Ishida, T., Niu, G., Hu, W., & Sugiyama, M. (2017).
 Learning from complementary labels.
 Advances in neural information processing systems, 30.

      - PDF formulation, risk minimization

      - *complementary loss*: incurs a large loss if a predicted complementary label is not correct

      - terminology: *Ordinary Label* and *complementary label*

    - A bit strong assumption that the complementary examples are from all other classes!
        - **I think** this is where the gradient flows to everybody
          - Causes underfitting

+   - <embed src="https://mxahan.github.io/PDF_files/learning_from_comple_label.pdf" width="100%" height="850px"/>

 1. Lin, Tsung-Yi, Priya Goyal, Ross Girshick, Kaiming He, and Piotr Dollár.
 "Focal loss for dense object detection."
 In Proceedings of the IEEE international conference on computer vision, pp. 2980-2988.
 2017.